Treatment Methods To Overcome Anxiety Paralysis

 • Acceptance and commitment therapy (ACT) is based in mindfulness practices that alleviate psychological distress by encouraging an individual to accept difficult thoughts and take action in alignment with their personal values.

-• Dialectical behavioral therapy (DBT) combines elements of cognitive behavioral therapy (CBT) and concepts of mindfulness and acceptance, teaching individuals coping skills to manage emotions, improve interpersonal relationships, and control behaviors.
+Dialectical behavioral therapy (DBT) combines elements of cognitive behavioral therapy (CBT) and concepts of mindfulness and acceptance, teaching individuals coping skills to manage emotions, improve interpersonal relationships, and control behaviors.

-These therapies can be used to treat multiple disorders, including generalized anxiety disorder (GAD), post-traumatic stress disorder (PTSD), and social anxiety disorder (SAD), among others.
+These therapies can be used to treat multiple disorders, including generalized anxiety disorder (GAD), post-traumatic stress disorder (PTSD), bipolar disorder (BP), and social anxiety disorder (SAD), among others.
 Throughout the therapy process, individuals may also learn other helpful coping strategies, such as deep breathing, progressive muscle relaxation, and other grounding techniques that decrease the likelihood of triggering a freeze response.

 Medication

 Working with a healthcare provider to determine the proper medication can be an effective strategy for managing anxiety triggers.
-Anti-anxiety medications or antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs), may be prescribed to help individuals manage their symptoms and improve their daily lives.
+Anti-anxiety medications or antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs), may be prescribed to help individuals manage symptoms of an anxiety disorder and improve their daily lives.
 Medication often works best in combination with other coping strategies, such as therapy and lifestyle changes.
 Consulting a medical professional or primary care provider is essential to determine the best treatment plan for an individual's needs.

 Seeking professional support to overcome severe anxiety